Swellendam: History

 Early travellers and explorers who visited the Cape in the 16th century traded with the Khoikhoi people who lived on these shores and in the interior.
 When the Dutch East India Company established a replenishment station at the Cape in 1652, trade continued inland as far as Swellendam.

 In 1743, Swellendam was declared a magisterial district, the third-oldest in South Africa, and was named after Governor Hendrik Swellengrebel, the first South African born Governor, and his wife, Helena Ten Damme.
 This outlying settlement soon became a gateway to the interior, and was visited by many famous explorers and travellers including François Le Vaillant (1781), Lady Anne Barnard (1798), William John Burchell (1815), and Thomas William Bowler (1860).

 In time, a village was established beyond the Drostdy, where artisans including numerous wainwrights and traders settled.
 Swellendam was the last Dutch outpost on the eastern frontier, and provided useful crafts services in the region.

 By 1795, maladministration and inadequacies of the Dutch East India Company caused the burghers of Swellendam to revolt, and on 17 June 1795, they declared themselves a Republic.
 Hermanus Steyn was appointed as President of the Republic of Swellendam.
 The burghers of Swellendam started to call themselves "national burghers", after the style of the French Revolution.
 The Republic was short-lived, and was ended on 4 November 1795, when the Cape was occupied by the Kingdom of Great Britain.

 With the arrival of British settlers in the early 19th century, the Overberg boomed, and Swellendam was soon the heart of the mercantile empire of Barry and Nephews, created by Joseph Barry, which dominated trade in the area up until 1870.
-The Breede River is the longest navigable river in South Africa and ships sailed 35 km up river to Malgas to unload and load merchandise.
+The Breede River is the longest navigable river in South Africa and ships sailed 35 km (20 miles) up river to Malgas to unload and load merchandise.

 By the middle of the 19th century, the eastern districts had been colonised by the British settlers and Swellendam had grown in size.
 The town served as a useful refreshment station on the long, slow journey up the coast.
 Today Swellendam remains an agricultural area, and contains multiple historic buildings.
 The first known sketch of Swellendam was of the Drostdy, by Johannes Schumacher in 1776, when he accompanied the son of Governor Swellengrebel to the town.
 Today the Drostdy forms part of a museum complex that consist of several heritage sites, namely the Drostdy, the old Gaol, and Mayville.

 The 1936 census recorded a total population 3,784 residents.

 Famous pioneer families

-Some of the famous families that settled in the region and have since lived there are the Barry family, the Moodies from Scotland, the Steyns, the Streicher family, the van Eeden family, the Rothmann family, the Tomlinson family and the Dunn family.
+Some of the famous families that settled in the region and have since lived there are the Barry family, the Moodies from Scotland, the Steyns (from which came Hermanus Steyn, President of the Republic of Swellendam) the Streicher family, the Van Eeden family, the Rothmann family, the Tomlinson family and the Dunn family.
 Both Johannes Brand and Francis Reitz spent some of their childhood in the same Cape Dutch house in Swellendam.
 Both became presidents of the Orange Free State.